 Whilst not every unit will be sequenced in this particular order, all units of writing will contain the vital elements of each stage.
-At the beginning of every unit, we collectively discuss planning for the unit ahead using a planning template based on the writing cycle (also Appendix B) to ensure that the main components of building effective writing sequences are present.

 The teaching of writing units within the parameters of our writing cycle should of course be age-appropriate.
 For example, we have found that a stricter adherence to the guiding principles of 'Talk for Writing' are more effective for many of our Key Stage 1 children, whilst a slightly more unconstrained approach has proven to be more effective for children in Key Stage 2.